Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S1 Review/Lessons13.md

 ## Conclusion
 - The `selfdestruct()` function is powerful.
 It's one of the only ways to force a contract to receive ETH that it doesn't want and in so doing exists as an attack vector for any protocol not prepared for it.

+- `Destruct` is keyword in solidity that destroys smart contracts.
+- When a self destruct occurs, the balance (any eth) in the contract is sent to the set address.